azzamunza/webhook-sender/README.md

 # webhook-sender
-sends URL to custom webhooks
+Used to create a share to app on your Android phone to send a URL to custom webhooks